AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##TMA - Triangular Moving Average
 ### Description
-The Triangular Moving Average is a specifically weighted average with a special smoothing component.
-The weightings are not linear but are assigned a triangular pattern.
-The weighting for a 7-period average would thus be 1,2,3,4,3,2,1.
-The median value of the time series will be given more weight, and the newest i.e. oldest data less.
+This specifically weighted average has an extra smoothing component.
+The weightings are not linear, but instead take on a triangular pattern.
+To demonstrate, the weighting for a 7-period average would be 1,2,3,4,3,2,1.
+More weight is given to the median value of the time series, and the newest and oldest data is given less weight.

 ### Usage
 ```cs